How to Treat Your Yard for Fleas and Ticks Naturally: The Ultimate Guide

 Are there any preventative measures I can take to reduce flea and tick populations in my yard?

-Keeping your yard clean by mowing grass regularly, removing debris, and planting pest-repelling plants can greatly help reduce flea and tick populations.
+Maintaining a clean yard by mowing grass regularly, removing debris, and planting pest-repelling plants like lavender or lemongrass can significantly help reduce flea and tick populations.